Creating inclusive workplaces for neurodiverse or trauma-impacted employees

 5. Train managers in neuro-inclusion

 Help leaders understand masking, executive functioning challenges, and the ways trauma shows up in “everyday” behavior.
+This training should include neurodiverse perspectives.

 🌱 Final thought

 Inclusion isn’t just about who’s at the table.
 It’s about how safe they feel to be themselves once they sit down.
+A neurodiverse-friendly workplace changes this dynamic positively.

-By creating trauma-aware, neurodiversity-inclusive environments, we don’t lower the bar — we build a workplace where human brains of all kinds can truly thrive.
+By creating trauma-aware, neurodiversity-inclusive environments, we don’t lower the bar, we build a workplace where human brains of all kinds can truly thrive.